-Patan Durbar is famous for art and artifact and is one of the cleanest cities, with hundreds of temples, stupas, monasteries, Baha, Hitietc Patan has well-preserved history, culture, and religion.
+Patan Durbar is famous for art and artifact and is one of the cleanest cities, with hundreds of temples, stupas, monasteries, Baha, and Hitietc Patan has well-preserved history, culture, and religion.

 There are popular temples around the main square.
 This includes Golden temple, Bhim Sen Temple, Keshav Narayan Temple, Taleju Temple, Sundari Chowk, the Palace, Bhisnu Temple, Krishna Mandir, etc.

-The temple is one of the most visited sites in Nepal, lies on the bank of the river Bagmati.
+The temple is one of the most visited sites in Nepal and lies on the bank of the river Bagmati.
 On the other side of the river, open cremations are conducted regularly according to Hindu and Buddhist practices.

 Every evening on the other side of the river Aarati is conducted and devotees take part in the ceremony.
 Moreover, non-Hindus are strictly prohibited to enter the main temple square but the temple can be viewed from all the surrounding areas.

-Every year during the Shivaratri Festival, thousands of devotees from around the world flock into the temple area to take part in one of the important days of lord Shiva.
+Every year during the Shivaratri Festival, thousands of devotees from around the world flock to the temple area to take part in one of the important days of lord Shiva.

 Bouddhanath Stupa is the center of Tibetan Buddhism and is also one of the four pilgrimage sites in Nepal for Buddhist followers.
 The history of Bouddhanath can be traced back to the 5th century AD and the Stupa is one of the biggest.